zsfelfoldi/feehistory/docs/feeOracle.md

 The oracle tries to offer economical fee suggestions based on the assumption that `baseFee` usually fluctuates around a market equilibrium and therefore past `baseFee` history in a given timeframe is a somewhat good indicator of future fluctuation in a similar timeframe.
 This assumption might not apply when fundamental market conditions are changed but if the initial, economical fee suggestion does not succeed in getting the transaction included then the offered fees can still be increased.

 Base fees of full blocks (where `gasUsedRatio > 0.9`) are not considered relevant because getting in those blocks might have required excessive priority fees offsetting the `baseFee` difference compared to the next block.
 Therefore the base fee history is preprocessed in a way that the base fee of every full block is replaced by that of the next non-full block.
 The last (pending) block is also assumed to be full and its `baseFee` value is multiplied by `9/8` which yields the assumed `baseFee` of the next block in case the pending one indeed ends up full.
 This is a worst case estimation that gives some upwards bias to more urgent (low `timeFactor`) suggestions.

-Finally the pre-processed `baseFee` history is exponentially weighted with `Math.exp(block.age / timeFactor)` and the percentile range between `sampleMinPercentile` and `sampleMaxPercentile` is averaged out with a half-sine time window function.
+Finally, for each `timeFactor` the pre-processed `baseFee` history is weighted with a proportionally sized exponential time window (each block's value is weighted with `Math.exp(block.age / timeFactor)`) and the percentile range between `sampleMinPercentile` and `sampleMaxPercentile` is averaged out with a half-sine time window function.
+This yields a predicted base fee value as a function of `timeFactor`.

 #### Final fee parameter suggestions